Accelerated Degree Program

 Preparing Future Faculty and Professionals (PFFP), sponsored by the Graduate School, provides professional development opportunities for graduate students.
 Graduate students are welcome to participate in all PFFP activities as part of their preparation for pursuits in academia, as well as other careers.
-The Graduate School works in collaboration with the Center for Teaching and Learning, the Office of Research and Sponsored Programs, the Writing Center, the Career Services Center, the Kohler Center, the Office of Community Engagement, GROW, and Campus Ministry to offer wide-ranging opportunities for professional development.
+The Graduate School works in collaboration with the Center for Teaching and Learning, the Office of Research and Sponsored Programs, the Writing Center, the Career Services Center, the 707 Hub, the Kohler Center, the Office of Community Engagement, GROW and Campus Ministry to offer wide-ranging opportunities for professional development.

-PFFP participants prepare individual development and mentor plans, and engage in activities organized into three tracks: faculty, versatile Ph.D., and professional.
-Based on their selected track, students complete the requirements of four of six concentrations: teaching, scholarship, leadership, career development, professional development, and service and mission.
+PFFP participants prepare individual development and mentor plans and engage in activities organized into three tracks: faculty, versatile Ph.D. and professional.
+Based on their selected track, students complete the requirements of four of seven concentrations: teaching, scholarship, leadership, career development, professional development, intra- and entrepreneurship, and service and mission.

 The programs collaborating with PFFP provide students opportunities to complete PFFP requirements, including workshops.